xbmc/kodi-tv/src/content/article/kodi-21-0-omega-rc1/index.md

 This will require changes and submissions to the Omega branch for skins for those who submit to the Kodi Repository.
 Reach out on the forums if you have any questions/concerns.

-Please note, https://github.com/xbmc/xbmc/pull/23927 has been merged shortly after Beta 2, and all skins will need to  update the GUI version number to be available in Omega repos for any builds (including nightlies) after Beta 2.
+Please note, https://github.com/xbmc/xbmc/pull/23927 was merged shortly after Beta 2, and all skins will need to  update the GUI version number to be available in Omega repos for any builds (including nightlies) after Beta 2.

-The following forum thread has the skinning change info for Omega: https://forum.kodi.tv/showthread.php?tid=372280&pid=3174566#pid3174566
+The following forum thread has the skinning change info for Omega: https://forum.kodi.tv/showthread.php?tid=372280&pid=3174566#pid3174566.

 And now, for the list of changes for RC 1.

 **Estuary**

-- A consistency fix was made by @Hitcher to make OSD controls for some buttons to just be disabled, rather than hidden, so the buttons stay shown in a consistent manner.
+* A consistency fix was made by **@Hitcher** to make OSD controls for some buttons to just be disabled, rather than hidden, so the buttons stay shown in a consistent manner.

 **Filesystem**

-- A partial revert has been made that fixes some binary addons not being able to correctly parse some xml files.
+* A partial revert has been made that fixes some binary addons being unable to correctly parse some XML files.

 **General**

-- @ksooo continues to cleanup things related to the Video Version feature.
-This time he has fixed a label skinners would use to display a media name that would be blank under certain circumstances.
+* **@ksooo** continues to clean up things related to the Video Version feature.
+This time he has fixed a media name label that would be blank under certain circumstances.
+* A first time contributor, **@hagaygo**, has made a fix to allow users to set a subtitle save path rather than using a temp location under some circumstances.
+* **@CrystalP** submitted two fixes that fix list locations after adding/removing versions/extras and their art related management.

 **Music**

-- audiobooks were showing their last chapter with no duration; this has been fixed by @the-black-eagle.
+* audiobooks were showing their last chapter with no duration; this has been fixed by **@the-black-eagle**.

 **Platform Specifics**

-- **Android**:
+* **Android**:

-  - Cleanups to build/package files have been made by @joseluismarti.
+  * Cleanups to build/package files have been made by **@joseluismarti**.
 This helps get the codebase nice and clean for the newer Android SDKs leading into the future, meaning we can more easily backport to Omega when we are making changes for v22 "P" in the future.
+  * **@thexai** has made a change that allows subtitles to be tonemapped to avoid extreme brightness for HDR playback.

-- **Linux**:
+* **Linux**:

-  - @fritsch, our resident audio expert, has submitted a change to allow Pipewire to properly identify HDMI for passthrough usage.
+  * **@fritsch**, our resident audio expert, has submitted a change to allow Pipewire to properly identify HDMI for passthrough usage.

-- **macOS**:
+* **macOS**:

-  - @enen92 has implemented Hotkeycontroller for Media keys on macOS.
-This allows Kodi to more accurately capture and handle media related keys and allow us to play nicer with other running apps on a system expecting to use the same media keys.
+  * **@enen92** has implemented `Hotkeycontroller` for media keys on macOS.
+This allows Kodi to more accurately capture and handle media-related keys and allows us to play more nicely with other running apps on a system expecting to use the same media keys.

-- **Windows**:
+* **Windows**:

-  - @thexai has submitted some colour accuracy changes for 10bit SDR/HDR colour mapping.
+  * **@thexai** has submitted some colour accuracy changes for 10bit SDR/HDR colour mapping.

+**PVR**

+* A fix for icons not being correctly refreshed was made by **@ksooo**.

 **VideoPlayer**

-- @popcornmix has tracked down a variable init bug that helps to reduce video stalls under certain conditions.
+* **@popcornmix** has tracked down a variable initialisation bug that helps to reduce video stalls under certain conditions.
+* A fix that stops incorrect refresh rate changes occurring for interlaced content in some circumstances was submitted by **@CrystalP.**

 **Known Issues**

 You can see open issues on our tracker at https://github.com/xbmc/xbmc/issues.
 However, to call out a couple of specifics, please be aware of the following if you're planning on upgrading:

-- There are seek issues with multi-part MP4 files on Android (https://github.com/xbmc/xbmc/issues/23673).
+* There are seek issues with multi-part MP4 files on Android (https://github.com/xbmc/xbmc/issues/23673).
-- We've had reports that the new splash screen looks like an OpenGL corruption; we know, it's not a problem, so don't panic.
+* We've had reports that the new splash screen looks like an OpenGL corruption; we know, it's not a problem, so don't panic.
 We'd be happy to have your artwork contributions if you'd like to work on an alternative.
-- If remote sources are unavailable at startup, users are seeing significant delays while waiting (https://github.com/xbmc/xbmc/issues/23958).
+* If remote sources are unavailable at startup, users are seeing significant delays while waiting (https://github.com/xbmc/xbmc/issues/23958).

-We continue to march forward to what we hope will be a successful v21 Omega release.
+We continue to march forward to what we hope will be a successful v21 "Omega" release.

 If you love to live on the bleeding edge, you can get RC 1 from [here](https://kodi.tv/download).
 Select your platform of choice, and look in the "Prerelease" section.
 Again, though, please: expect some breakage, don't use this as your daily installation unless you know how to get things working again, and please share your experiences back with us so we can really get going on those bugs.